Ketansai11/text_summarization/README.md

 This project demonstrates a text summarization workflow using various techniques and tools.
 The notebook provides a comprehensive guide to loading data, performing exploratory data analysis, and implementing summarization models.

 Table of Contents
-Introduction
+  1.Introduction
-Setup and Installation
+  2.Setup and Installation
-Data Loading
+  3.Data Loading
-Exploratory Data Analysis
+  4.Exploratory Data Analysis
-Model Implementation
+  5.Model Implementation
-Results
+  6.Results
-Conclusion
+  7.Conclusion
-References
+  8.References
-Introduction
+1.Introduction
 This project aims to summarize news articles using various text summarization techniques, including graph-based methods and BERT embeddings.
 The goal is to produce concise and coherent summaries from longer texts.

-Setup and Installation
+2.Setup and Installation
 To run the notebook, ensure you have the following dependencies installed:

 Python 3.7+